cucumber/docs/content/cucumber.md

 You can use a custom Cucumber reporting plugin that will turn tags into links pointing to documents in your external tool.

-### Development process
+### Development Process

-Another creative way to use Tags is to keep track of where in the development process a certain Feature is:
+Another creative way to use Tags is to keep track of where in the development process a certain feature is:

 ```gherkin
 @qa_ready